Causal Discovery in Linear Structural Causal Models with Deterministic Relations

 We use Definition \ref{def:unique} as follows.
 We (i) identify the possible parents in $\mathcal{P}_k$ with unique components, (ii) compute their total causal effects to $x_k$ using these unique components, and (iii) subtract the learnt causal effects from $x_k$.
 Next, we consider only the possible parents with no unique components in the first iteration ($x_i\in\mathcal{P}_k^{(1)}$), and find which of these have unique components among variables in $\mathcal{P}_k^{(1)}$.
 We then use these unique components to compute total causal effects from the corresponding variables in $\mathcal{P}_k^{(1)}$ to $x_k$.
 Based on Definition \ref{def:unique}, we state the unique components condition as follows.

 \begin{condition}[Unique components condition] (i) For each possible parent $x_i$ of $x_k$ (i.e., $x_i \in \mathcal{P}_k)$ with a non-empty unique component set (i.e., $|U_{k}(i)|\neq 0$), the unique components of $x_i$ are not exogenously connected to $x_k$.
 That is, $ {\rm{Comp}}(\tilde{s}_k) \cap U_k(i) =\emptyset,\; \forall x_i\in \mathcal{P}_k \text{ s.t. } U_k (i) \neq \emptyset.$\\ (ii) Further, for any $x_i\in \mathcal{P}_k$ with an empty unique component set ($|U_{k}(i)|= 0$), the exogenous connections to $x_i$ and $x_k$ are disjoint.
-That is, ${\rm{Comp}}(\tilde{s}_k) \cap {\rm{Comp}}(\tilde{s}_{i}) = \emptyset,\; \forall x_i\in \mathcal{P}_k \text{ s.t. } U_k (i) = \emptyset.$ \end{condition} The first part of Condition \ref{condition:unique_component} states that if a source $s$ is a unique component of any possible parent of $x_k$, then $s$ should not have an exogenous connection to $x_k$.
+That is, ${\rm{Comp}}(\tilde{s}_k) \cap {\rm{Comp}}(\tilde{s}_{i}) = \emptyset,\; \forall x_i\in \mathcal{P}_k \text{ s.t. } U_k (i) = \emptyset.$ \end{condition} Condition \ref{condition:unique_component} restricts certain exogenous connections from sources to observed variables in the ground-truth structure.
+The first part of Condition \ref{condition:unique_component} states that if a source $s$ is a unique component of any possible parent of $x_k$, then $s$ should not have an exogenous connection to $x_k$.